Navalny jail shows grim reality of Russia-EU diplomacy

 Borrell will either "play along" with Russia's line on the need to mend EU relations, in which case he might be "rewarded" with the positive media coverage that a Navalny prison-visit would give him, the EU source said.

-Or Lavrov might make a laughing stock of the EU VIP, for instance, by belittling Borrell at a press briefing, as well as denying him a Navalny photo-opportunity, if Borrell is too critical of the Russian regime.
+Or Lavrov might make a laughing stock of his EU guest, for instance, by belittling Borrell in a press briefing, as well as denying him a Navalny photo-opportunity, if Borrell is too critical of the Russian regime.

 "They'll probably keep him [Borrell] guessing on the Navalny visit until the last minute [of Borrell's trip]," the EU diplomat said.

-Some EU states, especially former communist ones in central Europe, were unhappy that Borrell was reaching out to Russia in this way.
+Some EU states, especially former Iron Curtain ones in central Europe, were unhappy that Borrell was reaching out to Russia in this way.

+He is doing it on his own initiative, without being asked to by EU capitals.

-"The Russians are using Navalny to try to split EU solidarity even further," the EU diplomat added.
+But "the Russians are using Navalny to try to split EU solidarity even further," the EU diplomat warned.

-And if that was true, then the dirty faucets and corridors of Matrosskaya Tishina aside, Lavrov's use of Navalny as a hostage also showed the grubby tactics behind Russia's diplomatic facade.
+And if that was true, then the dirty bathrooms and 'stakans' of Matrosskaya Tishina aside, Lavrov's use of Navalny as a hostage also showed the grubby tactics behind Moscow's diplomatic facade.